 1963: The television play The Madhouse of Castle Street was transmitted by the BBC in London, featuring Bob Dylan portraying a young American folk singer.
 Director David Saville had seen Bob Dylan performing in New York City, prompting Dylan to make his first trip outside of North America.
 Despite Dylan’s lack of acting experience, he was originally cast in the leading role, but during rehearsals it became apparent that he was unable to learn his lines, with Dylan stating that he’d rather “express himself in song.”
 The play was then re-structured to split the lead role into two characters, with Dylan essentially playing himself.

-1965: Recording sessions for Dylan’s Bringing It All Back Home album began in Studio A at Columbia recording studios in New York City.
+1965: Recording sessions for Bob Dylan’s fifth studio album, Bringing It All Back Home, began in Studio A at Columbia Record’s recording studios in New York City.

 1968: Smokey Robinson & the Miracles scored their third #1 on the Billboard R&B chart with “I Second That Emotion.”

-1968: Cream’s “Sunshine of Your Love” entered the Billboard Hot 100 and later became group’s highest reaching US single, peaking at #5.
+1968: “Sunshine of Your Love” by Cream entered the Billboard Hot 100, where it later became the group’s highest reaching US single, peaking at #5.

-1973: Carly Simon’s breakthrough third album No Secrets reached #1 on the Billboard pop chart for the first of five weeks.
+1973: Carly Simon’s breakthrough third studio album, No Secrets, reached #1 on the Billboard pop chart for the first of five weeks.

-1978: Work began on Outlandos d’Amour, the debut album by the Police, at the Surrey Sound Studios in London.
+1978: The Police began on the debut album, Outlandos d’Amour, at the Surrey Sound Studios in London.

 1978: Earth, Wind & Fire had their sixth #1 on the Billboard R&B chart with “September.”